boystrange/LinearityChallenge/fin/DeadlockFreedom.lagda.md

 ```

 A few auxiliary results about the `Live` predicate follow.
 First of
-all, we see that `Live` is backward preserved by structural
+all, we prove that `Live` is backward preserved by structural
 precongruence.

 ```agda